chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.3-report.md

 ## Context

-You've completed a thorough audit with Copilot's help and have detailed findings.
+You've completed a thorough audit of the Microsoft Learn training modules with Copilot's help and have detailed findings.
 Now you need to communicate those findings to:
-- Your manager (who wants to know if the launch is at risk)
+- Your manager (who wants to know if the modules are ready for the Fabric launch)
-- Your team (who needs to know what to fix)
+- Your team (who needs to know what content needs updates)
-- Future contributors (who need to understand quality expectations)
+- Future contributors (who need to understand Learn module quality expectations)

-GitHub Copilot can help you synthesize technical findings into clear business communications.
+GitHub Copilot can help you synthesize technical findings about YAML modules, `ms.date` values, and content accuracy into clear business communications.

 ## Setup